Energy conversion theorems for some linear steady-states: Conclusions

 \section{Conclusions}

-The whole set of phenomena that can be described by the so-called steady states, few of them have simple uncoupled processes, i.e, a large number of phenomena have the characteristic of being spontaneous and non-interacting.
-In fact, living and man-made systems characterized by a single process could be said to undoubtedly satisfy Prigogine's theorem.
+The whole set of phenomena that can be described by the so--called steady--states, few of them have simple uncoupled processes, i.e, a large number of phenomena have the characteristic of being spontaneous and non-interacting (Symmetry Principle).
+In fact, living and man-made systems characterized by a single process could be said to undoubtedly satisfy Prigogine's theorem, since this extremal principle considers unconstrained forces and therefore systems reach a diffusive regime when energy transfer processes are carried out.

 There is a divided opinion on the validity of the Minimum Entropy Production Theorem and the Principle of Maximum Entropy Production, which largely explain all the processes that occur near of the equilibrium state.
-In our opinion, if it is desired to obtain a useful energy available through certain coupled processes (energy conversion), and that can be modeled to a large extent by means of so-called energy converters within the context of LIT, then it cannot be expected a minimum entropy production.
-Furthermore, we have established optimization criteria that are associated with characteristic steady states, which are delimited between the $MPO$ (maximum entropy production) and $M\eta$ operation regimes.
+In our opinion, if it is desired to obtain a useful energy available through certain coupled processes (energy conversion), and that can be modeled to a large extent by means of so--called energy converters within the context of LIT, then it cannot be expected a minimum entropy production.
+Furthermore, we have established optimization criteria that are associated with characteristic steady--states, which are delimited between the $MPO$ (maximum entropy production) and $M\eta$ operation regimes.
 That is, other energy conversion theorems can be stated as long as the trade-off between the process variables of the energy converter is well specified.

-In the simple experiment that was designed, we show on the one hand, that the way in which voltage sources (thermodynamic forces) are tuned, lead us to establish a unique performance and on the other hand, that the steady states associated with an energetic objective function are physically accessible.
-Furthermore, the state described by the minimum entropy production leads us to a zero energy conversion.
+In the simple experiment that was designed, we show on the one hand, that the way in which voltage sources (thermodynamic forces) are tuned, lead us to establish a unique performance and on the other hand, that the steady--states associated with an energetic objective function are physically accessible.
+Furthermore, the state described by the minimum dissipation function leads us to a zero energy conversion.